 Your Career Sweet Spot – It’s in the Overlap!

-The Career Sweet Spot is where your strengths, passions, and value to others overlap.
+The Career Sweet Spot is where your skills, passions, and value add overlap.

 It’s where it feels like your worlds are colliding and you can get into flow.
 The work you do is challenging but in a way that gets you fired up because it’s rooted in your passions, what you know you’re good at, and contributing something to the world.

-For me, this blog is my sweet spot.
-I’m a strong writer, I’m passionate about humor, my family, and helping others succeed, and I can add value by sharing what I know about career development through relatable parenting stories.
+For me, writing this blog and writing my book is my sweet spot.
+I’m a strong writer, I’m passionate about humor, my family, and helping others succeed, and I can add value to other moms thinking about what they want to be when they grow up next by sharing what I know about career development through relatable parenting stories.

 Finding that sweet spot?
 It’s AWESOME.